Silver267/pytorch-to-safetensor-converter/README.md

 Because it decreases the loading time of large LLM models, currently supported in [oobabooga's text-generation-webui](https://github.com/oobabooga/text-generation-webui).

-Note: Most of the code orgininated from [Convert to Safetensors - a Hugging Face Space by safetensors](https://huggingface.co/spaces/safetensors/convert), and this code cannot deal with files that are not named as "pytorch_model.bin" or "pytorch_model-xxxx-of-xxxx.bin".
+Note: Most of the code originated from [Convert to Safetensors - a Hugging Face Space by safetensors](https://huggingface.co/spaces/safetensors/convert), and this code cannot deal with files that are not named as "pytorch_model.bin" or "pytorch_model-xxxx-of-xxxx.bin".

 ### Limitations: